abinit/abipy_book/abipy_book/lumabi/lineshape/lesson_multi_phonons.md

 ```

 ## Simplest case, no IFCs embedding
-We create a lineshape object by combining the DeltaSCF and phonons computations.
+We create a lineshape object by combining the $\Delta$SCF and phonons computations.
 In this example, the coordinates of the defect are the same in the two supercells used.
-In other cases, it might not be the case.
+It might not be always the case.
 This is why these values should be provided explicitly.
 Notice that in this first simple example, the phonon supercell size equals the DeltaSCF supercell size, allowing the use of the displacements or the forces.

 ```{code-cell}
 # get_pmg_structure(ph_defect.supercell) # to inspect the coords of the defect in phonon scell